NVSD Kindergarten Orientation presentation is located here https://vimeo.com/471846284

 curiosity and discovery.
 Each parent will have the opportunity to meet their

-child’s teacher in the second week of September and listen to the plan for the
+child’s teacher in the second week of September and learn about the plan for the

 year ahead.
 You can also ask questions during the meeting.
 Please also refer to